Puppychan/HermesLibrary/README.md

 Do I need ref:
-    - The books description
+    - The books description no
-    - Image resource
+    - Image resource -yes
-Do images has to be related to the book content?
-When testing the web, can I assume you have the internet?
-Rich media -> Dont need download from Internet?

 Science fictions: